sasanprogrammer/ipar-programming/README.md

 ### IPAR
 ### This name has nothing to do with IPAR company

-This code is devoloped by sasan salehi
+This code is developed by sasan salehi
 This program is a simple language based on python

 ### commands: